Discover the Bland Shire New South Wales

 Cattle droving in West Wyalong

-Gold mining has been at the heart of Bland since the 1893, when gold was first discovered in Wyalong by Joseph Neeld.
+Gold mining has been at the heart of Bland Shire New South Wales since the 1893, when gold was first discovered in Wyalong by Joseph Neeld.
 Today, the metal ore industry is the third-largest employment sector in Bland, making up 7.4% of the Shire’s workforce.

 Barrick Cowal Gold Mine has been producing gold since 2006, and has grown to become one of the largest employers in the shire.
 In 2014, the mine produced 268,000 ounces of gold.
 As of 2015, the Barrick Cowal Gold Mine was acquired by Evolution Mining.

-Bland has a rich historical background, which is reflected in the landscape of the region today.
+Bland Shire NSW has a rich historical background, which is reflected in the landscape of the region today.

 The locality of Wyalong has beautiful historic features, with the Historic Court House and Council Chambers attracting many to the town.
 Neighbouring Naradhan also has a fully restored historic woolshed from 1888, which is one of the largest in the region.
 Weethalle is home to an antique museum on the former premises of the Commercial Banking Company, which holds items of local history.

-Other prominent attractions in the Shire are the famous Barmedman mineral pool, the largest mineral pool in the world situated in a reserve with a camping site, barbecue, and changing facilities, and the Mirrool Silo Kick, a hotly-contested local footy competition.
+Other prominent attractions in Bland Shire New South Wales are the famous Barmedman mineral pool, the largest mineral pool in the world situated in a reserve with a camping site, barbecue, and changing facilities, and the Mirrool Silo Kick, a hotly-contested local footy competition.
 The Weethalle Country Music Muster and Christmas Street Parade are two other Bland events that never fail to draw a crowd.

 Spectators take in the sights and sounds of the Weethalle Country Music Muster

 Rural communities all around the area are vibrant spots of activities, with play areas for children, swimming pools, bowling clubs, and more.
-The Shire may be rural, but never quiet!
+Bland Shire may be rural, but it's never quiet!

 For young families, there is also an extensive array of choice for where to send your children to for a quality education.
-There are two preschools in the Shire, as well as eight primary schools, two high schools, and two tertiary education institutions.
+There are two preschools in Bland Shire New South Wales, as well as eight primary schools, two high schools, and two tertiary education institutions.

-Families can explore the natural beauty of Bland on the weekends
+Families can explore the natural beauty of Bland Shire on the weekends